SharePoint

 Discover how to search and retrieve files from SharePoint using StackAI, including required inputs, configurations, and output details.

-The SharePoint node in StackAI allows you to search for files stored in your SharePoint environment.
+The SharePoint Node in StackAI allows you to search for files stored in your SharePoint environment.
 You can specify search queries, filter by file types, and control the number of results returned.
 This is ideal for automating document retrieval, content management, and knowledge discovery.
+Sharepoint allows you to search for files stored in your Sharepoint, as well as Sharepoint News.

 Example of Usage